-The best travel outfits may be worn different ways for different events.
+The best travel outfits may be worn in different ways for different events.
 If you have great style, it will be easy for you to pull together a wardrobe of stylish travel clothes.

 If you are packing for a cruise, you may need a dress for the formal night.
-On the cabin vacation, you may not need anything dressy.
+On the cabin vacation, you may not need anything dressy at all.

-Next what is your body type?
+Next, what is your body type?
 If a comfortable waistline is important, on your travel days you would not want to wear a super tight pair of jeans.

 What should you have in your travel clothes capsule?